Canary-Prism/DiminishingColoursBot/README.md

 ## Historical Changelog

+## 1.2.1
+* changed the perms requirement for changing others' rolecolors to allow either Manage Roles or Administrator

 ### 1.2
 * the bot now denies setting a rolecolor to the same color as their current target rolecolor
 * colourlessness is now handled better